-Festivals is religious events.
+Festivals are religious events.
 The ground where they are held is purified and consecrated by lamas, so when you are watching a festival you are, in essence, on the perimeter of an outdoor religious ground.
 The conduct of the onlooker should be governed with this in mind.
 The dancers whether monks or layman, are in a state of meditation.
 They transform themselves into the deities, which they represent on the dance ground.
 They generate a spiritual power, which cleanses, purifies, enlightens and blesses the spectators.

 Day 01: Arrival in Paro, Bhutan; visit Kyichu Lhakhang and the Paro Dzong Fly from Kathmandu to Paro provides spectacular views of Bhutan’s landscape as we approach the airport in the Paro Valley.
 The valley is a green bowl surrounded by jagged Himalayan Mountains and forested hillsides, crossed by beautiful rivers, and dotted with medieval fortresses.
 The first thing that we notice as we disembark in Bhutan is the absence of noise and a feeling of peacefulness that is rare in most other Asian cities.
 The Paro Valley has kept its bucolic nature and is one of the most scenic valleys in Bhutan.
 The houses are considered to be among the most beautiful in the country, and Paro is believed to be one of the first valleys to have received the imprint of Buddhism.